strets123/grapper/README.rst

 Features
 --------

-* Given a file with a JSON list of chomosome alignments and a second file with coordinates for remapping, convert the format of the input coordinates so they map to the target genome.
+* Given a file with a JSON list of chromosome alignments and a second file with coordinates for remapping, convert the format of the input coordinates so they map to the target genome.

 How to install in a virtualenv